aaghamohammadi/pysolorie/paper/paper.md

 ![Orientational angles of a flat solar panel.\label{fig:opt}](solarpanel.svg)

 **pysolorie** stands for **Py**thon **Sol**ar **Orie**ntation Analysis of Solar Panels.
-It is a Python package designed to help you find the optimal tilt angle of solar panels, $\beta$, to maximize the energy received for a given day.
+It is a Python package designed to help you find the optimal tilt angle of solar panels, $\beta$, to maximize the beam energy received for a given day.
 The optimal azimuthal angle is zero.

 Its features include but are not limited to:

 - Finding the optimal tilt angle for a fixed solar panel, assuming a clear-sky condition.
 - Plotting the optimal tilt angle over a range of days.
-- Plotting the direct irradiation over a range of days.
+- Plotting the daily direct irradiation energy over a range of days.
 - Generating a CSV, JSON, or XML report detailing the optimal tilt angle over a range of days.
 - Utilizing Hottel's model to quantify clear-sky conditions and estimate the atmospheric transmission of clear-sky beam radiation [@Hottel1976;@Iqbal1983].